Nikhil-Singh25/jenkins_pipeline/README.md

             1- Create IAM Role for the build Server

-            2- Create a secutiry group and Key Pair for Build server.
+            2- Create a secutiry group and Key Pair for Build server..

             3- Creating ************************& Configuring build server.************************